XiZhang9/OceanObservationSystem/README.md

 This is an web-based database application.
 This application was implemented using PHP, HTML and Oracle.
-Ocean Obsercation System stores different types of information.
+Ocean Obsercation System stores different types of information from sensors in different locations.
+Scientist can modift their sensors.
+They can also generate and display OLAP report to analysis scale data.